-In addition to the pre-Law minor offered through the Department of Philosophy (CLAS), Wayne State University is the only school in the state, and the Midwest, to offer an undergraduate program specifically in law.
+In addition to the pre-Law minor offered through the Department of Philosophy (CLAS), Wayne State University is the only school in the Midwest to offer an undergraduate program specifically in law.
 The minor in law program blends the strengths of WSU's Law School, College of Fine, Performing and Communication Arts, College of Liberal Arts and Sciences, Mike Ilitch School of Business, and School of Social Work.
 Students will cultivate a skills toolkit that will provide added value to any employer and give them a distinct edge when entering the job market.
 More information on each Minor in Law program can be found on the minor in law page.

 The Law School Admission Test (LSAT) is the standardized test required by all American Bar Association (ABA)-approved law schools.
 The ABA is the accrediting agency for most American and some Canadian and Australian law schools.
 The ABA, along with the Law School Admissions Council (LSAC), superintend the LSAT.

 The LSAT tests for skills in three broad categories: Analytical Reasoning, Logical Reasoning, and Reading Comprehension.
 Written composition is also a component of the LSAT.

 The LSAC has numerous suggestions to help you prepare for the test.
 You can find a wealth of information, including future test dates, on the LSAC website.
 The LSAT is given multiple times a year.
 Many law schools require that the LSAT be take by December for admission the following fall.
 However, taking the test earlier is advised.

 For the Wayne State University Law School, the LSAT can be taken during the year of admission.
 Consult the Wayne Law admission site for the current cycle's LSAT deadline.